conrad619/rakwireless-docs/docs/Knowledge-Hub/Learn/Resources/LPWAN-Node-Firmware-Upgrading/README.md

 tags:
   - User-Manual
 header:
-  title: Node Firmware Upgrading
+  title: LPWAN Node Firmware Upgrading
   caption: by <b>RAKwireless Team</b>
   img: /assets/images/_/banner.png
 ---

-# Node Firmware Upgrading
+# LPWAN Node Firmware Upgrading

 It is always best for your RAK LPWAN Node to upgrade to its latest firmware to have the optimum performance.